bootique/bootique-aws/README.md

         .addProfileCredentialsProvider(2);
 ```
 Note that Bootique configuration will still take precedence over these providers, and only if the configuration is
-missing, the providers would be invoked.
+absent, the providers would be invoked.

 ## AWS EC2 and ECS